Explore the Norfolk Area

 More About Norfolk

 The serene beauty of the Litchfield Hills region offers a tranquil getaway for Manor House Inn guests.
 With historic homes, intimate music venues, art galleries, antique shops, gardens, forests, and lakes, there is much to explore any time of year.
+Click here to see some of the nearby activities that residents and guests enjoy.

 “Rural but not remote, rustic but decidedly not unsophisticated, Norfolk is an unspoiled northwestern Connecticut outpost of pastoral landscapes and wooded hills replete with its own unique cultural touchstones.
 The village, first settled in 1744, is accentuated by a picturesque, colonial-era Green and marked by an unpretentious, relaxed lifestyle reminiscent of days gone by.